Charge-Density-Wave State in Extremely Overdoped Cuprates Driven by Phonons: Phonon-Mediated Overdoped CDW

-Due to the screening effects at long distances, we slightly release the constraints that EPC decay as $1/r$.
-With the EPC parameter set $g=0.5t,g^\prime=0.2t,g^{\prime\prime}=-0.1g, g^{\prime\prime\prime}=g^{\prime\prime}/\sqrt{2},g^{\prime\prime\prime\prime}=g^{\prime\prime}/2$ (see the definition of long-range EPC is in the SM\,\cite{Supp}), the effective interaction $|V_{\rm eff}(\mathbf{q},\omega=0)|$ has a peak at $(\pi/3,0)$[see Fig.~\ref{fig3}].
-Using this parameter set, we simulate $\chi_{\rm c}$ by DQMC.
-As expected, the charge wavevector is precisely pinned at $(\pi/3,0)$ for $12\times 12$ systems.
-We use this example to demonstrate the feasibility of inducing a robust charge order consistent with experiments by including long-range EPC.
-While these couplings are determined by materials' crystal and electronic structures, a slight deviation from this commensurate wavevector may be prevented by domain boundaries in reality.
-Our simulation ignores the long-range electronic Coulomb repulsion, which contributes an additional $\sim 1/|\mathbf{q}|^2$ interaction as its bare form.
-However, the single-band Hubbard model has considered corrections from these Coulomb interactions when projecting from its multi-band prototype\,\cite{hybertsen1990renormalization,hansmann2014importance}.
-Thus, the effective single-band wavefunction is a composite of copper and oxygen wavefunctions\,\cite{zhang1988effective}, where the in-plane Coulomb interaction has been screened largely by the copper-oxygen covalent bond.
+Due to the screening effects at long distances, we slightly relax the assumption that EPC decays strictly as $1/r$ and instead adopt the parameters in Fig.~\ref{fig:effectiveV}, where $|V_{\rm eff}(\mathbf{q},\omega=0)|$ peaks at $(\pi/3,0)$.
+Using this parameter set, we simulate $\chi_{\rm c}$ using DQMC.
+As expected, the charge wavevector is precisely pinned at $(\pi/3,0)$ for $12\times 12$ systems, validating the potential of inducing a robust, experimentally consistent charge order through long-range EPC.
+While these couplings are tied to materials' crystal and electronic structure, slight deviations from this commensurate wavevector may be mitigated by domain boundaries and disorders in real materials\,\cite{campi2015inhomogeneity}.
+Our simulation ignores the long-range electronic Coulomb repulsion, which typically contributes an additional $\sim 1/|\mathbf{q}|^2$ interaction as its bare form.
+However, the single-band Hubbard model already incorporates corrections from these Coulomb interactions during the projection from its multi-band prototype\,\cite{hybertsen1990renormalization,hansmann2014importance}.
+As a result, the effective single-band wavefunction combines the copper and oxygen components\,\cite{zhang1988effective}, where the in-plane Coulomb interaction is largely screened by the copper-oxygen covalent bond in the extremely overdoped regime.
 Such a screening is more severe in the overdoped regime with a large Fermi surface.